Corey Seager Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.66 team ERA ranks fourth among all league pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks third among all league pitching staffs.

-- Mariners pitchers combine to surrender 47 home runs (0.8 per game), the first-fewest in baseball.
+- Mariners pitchers combine to surrender 47 home runs (0.8 per game), the fewest in the league.

-- Castillo makes the start for the Mariners, his 12th of the season.
-He is 4-2 with a 2.69 ERA and 76 strikeouts in 63 2/3 innings pitched.

-- In his most recent time out on Saturday, the right-hander went six scoreless innings against the Pittsburgh Pirates while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.